 The Council is the Street Naming and Numbering Authority for the area.
 It carries out these functions under the provisions of Sections 64-65 of the Town Improvement Clauses Act 1847 and sections 17-29 of the Public Health Act 1925.

-Fees are charged for the Street Naming and Numbering service.
-Current Fees can be downloaded - Street Naming and Numbering Fees (2017) (pdf).
+Fees are chargeable for certain aspects of the Street Naming and Numbering process.
+Current Fees can be downloaded - Street Naming and Numbering Fees (pdf)

 Apply online to change, add or remove a property name.

 Can I name my house without contacting the Council?

 If a property is already numbered, a property owner can add a name to their property.
 The Local Authority should be notified, as the Royal Mail may not accept notification of the addition without confirmation by the Local Authority.
 The Local Authority will check to ensure that there is not another property within the vicinity that they are aware of with a similar name.
 Many databases, including Royal Mail for postal address purposes can only record this name as an "alias" and the name may not form part of the recognised postal address.
 The property number must still be displayed and referred to in any correspondence; for example: